 Eating Your Peaches

-The best way to enjoy your home grown peaches is fresh from the tree with their juicy goodness dripping down your chin.
-You may need to keep a roll of paper towels close at hand.
+The best part about learning how to plant a peach seed is finally getting to eat its fruit!
+The best way to enjoy your homegrown peaches is fresh from the tree with their juicy goodness dripping down your chin.
+You may need to keep a roll of paper towels close at hand!

-Peaches make amazing jams, sauces, pies, crumbles, tarts, and many other delicious sweet and savory goodies.
-They are one of natures own sweet treats and growing your own peaches will make you the most sought after gardener with your friends and neighbors.
+Peaches make amazing jams, sauces, pies, crumbles, tarts, juices, and many other delicious sweet and savory goodies.
+They are one of nature’s sweet treats, and growing peaches will make you the most sought-after gardener with your friends and neighbors.

 Where To Buy Peach Trees

-It takes three or four years for a peach tree to grow and product fruit from seed.
-Our tip to you, consider purchasing a peach tree variety or two and get your orchard started sooner.
-While you wait for your mystery peaches to begin fruiting, you can enjoy the sweet bountiful produce from one of these tasty varieties.
+After learning how to plant a peach seed, it takes three or four years for a peach tree to grow and produce fruit from seed.
+If you don’t have that kind of patience, consider purchasing a peach tree to get your orchard started sooner while you wait for your mystery peaches to begin fruiting.